GaloisInc/BESSPIN-UI/README.md

 The UI consists of several components:

-- Dashboard: a table visualization of models currently entered into the system.
+- Overview: a table visualization of models currently entered into the system.
 Each model has hyperlinks available to other parts of the UI described below.

 - Configurator: this component is the UI to configure and explore the configuration of models.

-- Monitor: provides a visualization and commands related to the testing pipeline for models
+- Dashboard: provides a visualization and commands related to the testing pipeline and the evaluation results.

-- Metrics: provides a visualization and commands related to the evaluation of models

 ## Configurator UI